 Josie has served on the IDA-GA Board of Directors and has helped plan their annual conference and a Southeastern conference.
 Since then, she has worked with the Academy of Orton-Gillingham Practitioners and Educators on their annual conference as well.

-Kim has been an educator for over 35 years and is currently the Director of Research and Development for The Schenck School and The Dyslexia Resource.
+Kim has been an educator for over 35 years and is currently the Director of Research & Development at The Schenck School.
+In her role she supports the professional learning and development of the staff and faculty at the School and also helps foster school partnerships in the Atlanta community through The Dyslexia Resource.
 Kim came to this position from Purpose Built Schools (PBS) where she served as the Director of Literacy & Early Learning.
-While at PBS, Kim provided consultative support to schools in the PBS network in Kansas City, Omaha, Orlando and Charlotte in establishing research-based literacy and early learning programs modeled after the Drew Charter School in Atlanta.
+While at PBS, Kim provided consultative support to schools in the PBS network in establishing research-based literacy and early learning programs.

-She holds a Ph.D. in Special Education with an emphasis on language-based learning disabilities, assessment and educational leadership from the University of Georgia.
+Kim has a Ph.D. in Special Education with an emphasis in language-based learning disabilities, assessment and educational leadership from the University of Georgia.
 Her professional interests include teacher training in literacy and language development for young children as well as teacher development through mentoring and coaching practices.

 Jen began her career as a molecular biologist at Emory University.
 It wasn’t until 2011, when her then second grade daughter was diagnosed with dyslexia, that she began her training in the Orton-Gillingham approach to better understand her child’s needs.
 Since then, Jen has become an Associate Member of the Academy of Orton-Gillingham Practitioners and Educators (AOGPE) and is working to become a Certified Practitioner of OG.
 Jen is a remediation specialist for The Dyslexia Resource at The Schenck School, specifically working to remediate students in an underserved public school in Atlanta.